KunalD09/vsdpdworkshop/README.md

 However, practically, the Utilisation Factor is 0.5-0.6.
 Likewise, an Aspect ratio of 1 implies that the chip is square shaped.
 Any value other than 1 implies rectangular chip.

+b.
+Pre-placed cells

+Consider the circuit as shown in image below, the circuit is divided into 2 parts also called IP's.

 ![image](https://github.com/KunalD09/vsdpdworkshop/assets/18254670/c6c1f138-9ee4-44f2-96c9-6a767fa1d86f)

+There can be many other IP's available such as memories, clock gates etc.
+These IP's are placed manually by the user before running automated place-and-route, so they are called pre-placed cells.

+Therefore, the P&R tool cannot touch the placement of these IP's (pre-placed cells).